Chapter 1:

 Another squeak.

 I glanced back.
-It was still there, wobbling on stubby legs.
+He was still there, wobbling on stubby legs.
 Was it lost or something?
 The containment zone was fairly far from here, and I'd never seen a kaiju this small before.
 Most of them were busy destroying buildings or getting shot at by the military.

 "Ugh, fine."
 I broke off a small piece of my bread and held it out.
 "Take it and go away."